 If you are in doubt regarding the amount of sample to submit, or how to declare supplements, please contact the Director of the ESCL to discuss your sample.

 Under typical conditions, average standard turnaround times for average sized sample submittals, 12 or less, reports are generally within 10-12 working days.
 Seasonal delays and University observed holidays do impact on these turnaround times.
-While samples requiring very little preparation or few analyses may be reported sooner, large number of samples in a group, samples requiring many or complex analyses, and hazardous samples will require more time.
+While samples requiring very little preparation or few analyses may be reported sooner, large number of samples in a group, samples requiring many or complex analyses, freeze-drying, and hazardous samples will require more time.
 Achievement of high precision and accuracy in our assays also dictate our analytical effort and time and thus make it impossible for us to guarantee a specific turnaround time.

 It should be noted that samples are analyzed in the order that they are received at the ESCL.